Coupled-wire descriptions of unconventional quantum states in twisted nanostructures: Acknowledgments

 \section{Acknowledgments}

-We thank Y.-Y.~Chang, C.-H.~Chung, Y.~Fukusumi, G.~Möller, M.~Oshikawa, S.~Slizovskiy and T.~Tohyama for interesting discussions.
+We thank Y.-Y.~Chang, C.-H.~Chung, Y.~Fukusumi, T.~Grover, G.~Möller, M.~Oshikawa, S.~Slizovskiy, T.~Tohyama, and J.~{\^I}-j.~Wang for interesting discussions.
 This work was financially supported by the National Science and Technology Council (NSTC), Taiwan, through Grant No.~NSTC-114-2112-M-001-057, and Academia Sinica (AS), Taiwan through Grant No.~AS-iMATE-114-12.
 C.-H.~H. acknowledges the Yukawa Institute for Theoretical Physics at Kyoto University, where this work was initiated during the long-term workshop ``Progress of Theoretical Bootstrap.''